-This course is designed to provide an overview of mathematical statistics at an advanced undergraduate or gradate level.
+This course is designed to provide an overview of advanced mathematical statistics for economics.
 Background in a calculus-based statistics course is assumed.
 Topics include random variables, distributions, transformations, moment generating functions, common families of distributions, independence, sampling distributions, the basics of estimation theory, hypothesis testing and Bayesian inference.